staxmanade/GitRebaseReflogFixSample/README.md

 # I just ran a rebase and messed up bad.
-How can I
+How can I un-do it?

+This page describes a set of steps to create a git repository and simulate what happens if you `git rebase`d and got yourself into a bad state.
+Then an approach to un-do the bad rebase and start the rebase over.

+The sample command line snippets below are written in powershell, but the steps could easily be translated to anything.

 To get our repository into a bad state execute the following steps: `in powershell`

-## Declare a helper functions
+## Declare some helper functions we use later

 	# Helper function to dump a string to a file
 	function writeStringToFile($string, $fileName) {